IBM-Cloud/iot-sensor-tag/publish/README.md

 ## Sensor Tag IoT Cloud

 ## About
-This Node.js app allows you to connect to a [TI Sensor Tag](), retreive data from its sensors, and publish that data to the [IBM IoT Cloud]().
+This Node.js app allows you to connect to a [TI Sensor Tag]((http://www.ti.com/tool/cc2541dk-sensor), retrieve data from its sensors, and publish that data to the [IBM IoT Cloud](https://internetofthings.ibmcloud.com/#/).
 You can run this application on a device like a Rasberry PI, Beaglebone Black, Mac, or PC, basically anything that supports the Node.js runtime and Bluetooth LE.

 ## Getting The Code
 Just clone the repository.

-    $ git clone
+    $ git clone git@github.com:IBM-Bluemix/iot-sensor-tag.git

 ## Prerequisites
 Since this Node app uses the IBM IoT Cloud you must signup for an account and register the device that will be publishing the data.
-To signup for the IBM IoT Cloud click [here]().
+To signup for the IBM IoT Cloud click [here](https://internetofthings.ibmcloud.com/#/).

 To register a device, do the following.